of the master design

 Design Research – How does a designer work on design questions?

-By relying on their creativity and curiosity, designers look at topics cross-culture and transdisciplinary and question these critically.
+By relying on their creativity and curiosity, designers look at topics cross-culturally and in a transdisciplinary manner.
 Moreover, they dare to start their research with a personal assumption.
 They bring in their strength by designing situations in which there is room for exchange and discovery with others.
-They do this in iterations, designed situations, which yield knowledge to be able to take the next step.
+They do this in designed situations, which yield knowledge to be able to take the next step.
 They seek, they act, they find and they know – and they start all over again.
 Additional in-depth research helps them to contextualize and analyze questions and results.
+Design as a way of thinking and acting is thus given a place in the process of research and in the products and changes in contexts that result from it.

-Design Research – Working with participants
+Design Research – Working with participants, Research by Making, Research of Context

 New Practices – Is the new role recognized?